Heart Kent: Station split - the later years

-When Chiltern closed its SuperGold sustaining service, Invicta FM and Invicta Supergold began sharing a single programme overnight.
+When Chiltern Radio closed its SuperGold sustaining service, Invicta FM and Invicta Supergold began sharing a single programme overnight.
 It retained its own separate identity by the use of split FM/AM jingles and an hourly out-of-news separate pre-recorded weather forecast, read over the respective station's weather jingle.
 However, the presenter simply called it "Invicta" elsewhere in the hour.
 This usually ran from midnight or 1 am until 6 am, although the later launch of an "early breakfast" programme on Invicta FM meant the overnight presenter would do the last hour on Supergold only.

-Invicta Supergold closed down May 1998, to be replaced by the mainly networked Capital Gold.
-The change happened with no promotion, save for a handful of promos scheduled to run over the weekend prior to the Monday launch.
+Invicta Supergold closed down in May 1998, to be replaced by the mainly-networked Capital Gold.
+The change happened with no promotion, save for a handful of promotions scheduled to run over the weekend prior to the Monday launch.
 A local Drivetime show was retained, presented initially by Mike Peters, then Peter Fielding.
-This was ahead of the roll out of Capital Gold across other AM stations owned by the company; the Kent site acted as a test station, chosen in part because of its close proximity to Capital Gold in London, to ensure syndication worked, and to iron out any problems.
+This was ahead of the roll out of Capital Gold across other AM stations owned by the company; the Kent site acted as a test station, chosen in part because of its close proximity to Capital Gold in London, to ensure syndication worked and to iron out any problems.

 By September, Capital Gold could also be heard in Birmingham, Sussex, Hampshire and, not long after, South Wales.
-A while later, the decision was taken to network the Drivetime show (presented by Tony Blackburn and instead local breakfast shows would be broadcast on each of the local Capital Gold services.
+A while later, the decision was taken to network the Drivetime show, presented by Tony Blackburn, and instead local breakfast shows would be broadcast on each of the local Capital Gold services.
 Kent's local opt-out show was then presented by Tim Stewart, who moved over from Invicta FM.

-Ex-Radio 1 DJ Adrian John took over the Kent breakfast show in 2000.
+Former-BBC Radio 1 DJ Adrian John took over the Kent breakfast show in 2000.

-A local breakfast show survived until August 2007, when Capital Gold owners GCap Media purchased the Classic Gold stations from UBC.
+A local breakfast show survived until August 2007, when the Capital Gold owners, GCap Media, purchased the Classic Gold stations from UBC.
 Ofcom agreed a proposal to move the four-hour local opt-out from breakfast to afternoons.
-Kent's breakfast show host by now was Neil Winfield who left the station and ex-Invicta jock Russ Lowe came in to present the 12-4 slot on weekdays.
+Kent's breakfast show host by now was Neil Winfield, who left the station, and ex-Invicta jock Russ Lowe came in to present the 12-4 slot on weekdays.
 It was pre-recorded ('voicetracked') and 'music heavy'.
-As it was recorded especially for the Kent audience of the now-renamed Gold; station, it was able to include occasional Kent information and other references to the county.
+As it was recorded especially for the Kent audience of the now-renamed Gold station, it was able to include occasional Kent information and other references to the county.
 Local news and travel was retained in the Breakfast and Drivetime programmes, and local commercials were broadcast 24 hours a day.
 All other output was produced at the Gold studios at Leicester Square in London.